RAPIDFACTURE/simple-log/README.md

 var log = require('rf-log').customPrefixLogger('[DB-module]')

-// use it. never mention `DB Module` again - `rf-log` does this fo you. log.success('connected')
+// use it. never mention `DB Module` again. `rf-log` does this for you. log.success('connected')

 log.info('receiving data')